How to set up a Calcium Reactor

 The benefit of using a pH controller is that you can set it and forget it.
 Instead of constanly tinkering with your Calcium Reactor, let the controller do that job for you.
 Minor adjustments will need to be made, but it will allow you to enjoy the hobby instead of stressing over how to get your reactor to work correctly.

 There are a number of regulators on the market.
 I've been using Milwaukee regulators for years.
 Unfortunately, I see a number of posts about this regulator that I have to wonder if they are as good as promised.
 My regulator's bubble counter is set to release one bubble per second, but I've had it up as high as 3 bubbles per second to match my tank's demands.
-Here is a brief video of the bubble counter in action.
+Here is a brief video (EDIT: sorry, had to point you to a different clip since the original is gone.
+Each red blink of the light is a bubble being released into the reactor) of the bubble counter in action.
 The thick liquid inside is from Marine Depot, and is called Bubble Counter Liquid 50ml.
 One bottle will fill up two bubble counters, and it doesn't evaporate.
 I filled mine up once and haven't needed to add another drop since.

 After buying a new regulator almost annually, and eventually purchased a vastly better one from AquariumPlants.com due to their three year warranty.
 Here's my product review: http://www.reefaddicts.com/content.php/181-AquariumPlants-CO2-Electronic-Regulator-Solenoid